Dera Ismail Khan District: Provincial Assembly

-Cuisine and Food
+Cuisine and food

 Sobat is a traditional dish predominantly prepared in the capital of Dera Ismail Khan.
 It consists of chicken, onions, garlic, tomatoes, khusk dhania, garam masala, turmeric, and other spices.
 It is usually eaten as dinner.
-Sobat is known all over Pakistan, and brings a lot of attention to the district and city.
+Sobat is known all over Pakistan, and brings a lot of attention to the district and the city.

 Sports

 Football is a very popular game in Dera Ismail Khan.
-D I Khan produces one of the best footballers in the country.
-Most of the players can't participate in national team because of Faisal Saleh Hayat they play well in foreign football leagues in Iran, Afghanistan, Turkey, and many other countries.
 Other games including cricket, hockey, badminton, and many more are played as well.
 Ali Amin Khan has also provided a platform for more involvement in sports in this region.
-In 2017 he introduced a tennis ball cricket league, named Dera Premier League, and the teams from different geographical regions of Pakistan competed.
+In 2017, he introduced a tennis ball cricket league, named Dera Premier League, and the teams from different geographical regions of Pakistan competed.
 Season two was held in 2018.
 DPL became Pakistan's biggest tape ball cricket tournament.

 Dera Ismail Khan has a cricket team as well: Dera Ismail Khan cricket team.
 Some cultural games (kabaddi, mailay and kodi, which is played by three sportsmen called pehlwaan where one runs while two other have to catch him in a big circular ground encircled by spectators) are still popular among native Saraiki people and have been for decades.

 Administration

-The district is subdivided into five Tehsils which contain a total of 47 Union Councils:
+The district is subdivided into six Tehsils which contain a total of 47 Union Councils: